ka8725/ka8725.github.com/_posts/2022-05-03-financial-plan-on-postgresql.md

 See how to give complex names to column aliases using quotes `"`.
 Also, we omit `as` keyword as it reads well now with these quotes.

 That's the complete financial plan.
-The Accumulative Profit column allows understand when we can afford to buy something expensive.
+The Cumulative Profit column allows understand when we can afford to buy something expensive.
 Say, if we want to buy a car that costs $10,000 we can do that only in month 8.
 We have cash of more than $10,000 on that month equals  $11,000.

 In the last month of the year, we will have $16,000 on hand unless spending money on things outside the plan.